 \section{Introduction}

-When developers change the attributes of user interfaces (UI) of a Web application due to the rapidly changing requirements, the corresponding Web UI tests need to be manually updated for test maintenance.
-To reduce manual efforts in repairing broken Web UI tests, several automated approaches have been proposed~\cite{water,vista,UITESTFIX}.
-The key step in automated repair of Web UI tests is to modify the broken statements containing outdated element locators by matching the element $e_{old}$ in the old version of a Web application with the element in the new version $e_{new}$~\cite{whydowe}.
+When developers change the user interfaces (UI) of a Web application due to rapidly changing requirements, the corresponding Web UI tests need to be manually updated for test maintenance.
+To reduce manual efforts in repairing broken Web UI tests, several automated approaches have been proposed in academia and industry to automatically fix broken Web UI test cases caused by software evolution ~\cite{water,vista,UITESTFIX}.
+The key step in the automated repair of Web UI tests is to modify the broken statements containing outdated element locators by matching the element $e_{old}$ in the old version of a Web application with the element $e_{new}$ in the new version ~\cite{whydowe}.
 Prior Web UI test repair techniques mostly rely on a set of Document Object Model (DOM) attributes (e.g., identifiers and XPath)~\cite{water} or visual information~\cite{vista} to determine whether the two elements $e_{old}$ and $e_{new}$ match.
-These techniques extract and compute the similarity of these information to select the most similar element as the result of the matching.
+These techniques extract and compute the similarity of this information to select the most similar element as the result of the matching.